 - External connectivity: The default-on capabilities of the Wi-Fi hotspot and the Bluetooth connectivity options built into the Smart TV allowed the malware to leverage these vectors for propagation.

 One of the capabilities that Armis’ agentless device security platform enables is the ability to perform vulnerability assessments against all forms of devices including traditional IT, OT, enterprise IoT and consumer IoT.
 We have designed our platform in a way that can discover both software vulnerabilities (CVEs) and many other types of device vulnerabilities, including those listed above.
-In this way, we provide our customers more complete information about vulnerabilities in their environment, not just the “tip of the iceberg” information that resides inside CVE and NVD databases.
+In this way, we provide our customers with more complete information about vulnerabilities in their environment, not just the “tip of the iceberg” information that resides inside CVE and NVD databases.
 For more details on Armis’ capabilities, check out this solution brief.

 What do you think?
 I’d love to hear from you.
 Contact me at email@example.com.